jorendorff/game-playing/talk.md

 So, to modify this algorithm to work for chess, I would do two things.

-One, add a *depth limit*,
+1. Add a *depth limit*,
     so we don't search all possible chess games.

-Two, when the depth limit is reached,
+2. When the depth limit is reached,
     *estimate* how good or bad the resulting board is.
     The code that computes this estimation is called a heuristic function.

 Heuristic is a great word in software engineering.